PokemonTCG/pokemon-tcg-sdk-typescript/MIGRATING.md

 There is no change in the function return types, nor underlying functionality.
 Functions will continue to return a generic promised based on the resource (i.e. `Promise<Card>`, `Promise<Set>`).

+It is recommended to refactor the function names with the find-and-replace tool in your IDE or text editor in order for your project to be compatible with V2 of the SDK.

 ## Card Functions
 ###`PokemonTCG.Card.all()` -> `PokemonTCG.getAllCards()`
 ```typescript